ayushsri/COVID-virus-simulator/README.md

 This class has details about viruses and other variables used in various classes.
 DemoHelper:-
 It is used to run the simulation.
 It runs in a regular interval so that it can make changes.

+Mathematical formula used:-
+1)We used Euclidean distance to find the distance between two places or people. public int getEuclideanDistance(int x1,int x2,int y1,int y2) {
+return (int)Math.sqrt(Math.pow(x1-x2, 2)+Math.pow(y1-y2, 2));
+}
+2)We used Signum function to get direction of people. signum|x-y|.
+3. 2 people are infected randomly and we have fixed number of people.
+We calculate the immunity of that person, using age which gives as chance of getting infected.
+If the chance is >1 then we infected that person if infected person comes to contact.
+We fixed the time for person to stay in public and house, as soon as we implement we decrease the time person is in public which will result in decrease of spread.
+4.A person gets immune after 14-21 days if the strength of the person is >1.strength is calculated using his age.
+5. Person will die if his immunity is <1.
+After 21-25days.
+6. We increase the distance when implemented social distance, the distance between the people is increased which result in decrease of virus spread.

+Conclusion:-
+1)Lockdown, Contact Tracing , Social Distancing is implemented and after that restrictions are implemented.
+There is decrease is the number of active cases
+Social distance --- decrease rate of virus 10%
+Contact tracing --- decrease rate of virus spread 15% Lockdown --- decrease rate of virus spread 70%
+2) By running a simulation for different values of R ,infection increases with increase value of R and decreases with decrease values of K.
+3) Virus 2 spreading is faster considering its R and K factors than Virus 1.